Secret Avengers: Television

 The Secret Avengers appear in Avengers Assemble.
 In the episode "Avengers Disassembled", Captain America leaves the Avengers, joins S.H.I.E.L.D., and forms the Secret Avengers with Black Widow, the Falcon, and the Hulk.
-In their self-titled episode, the Secret Avengers are charged with recovering a power source from HYDRA, though they inadvertently clash with the Winter Guard before discovering the power source in question is the Radioactive Man.
-In the following episode "The Ultron Outbreak", the Secret Avengers rejoin the original Avengers to defeat Ultron.
+In the episode "The Ultron Outbreak", the Secret Avengers rejoin the original Avengers to defeat Ultron.

 Film

 The Secret Avengers serve as inspiration for films set in the Marvel Cinematic Universe (MCU):